-5.1 We will ask parents to make a voluntary contribution towards costs for activities during the school day3 which entail additional costs (for example school trips).
+We will ask parents to make a voluntary contribution towards costs for activities during the school day which entail additional costs (for example school trips).
 If the activity cannot be funded without voluntary contributions it will be made clear when parents are initially informed about the planned activity that this is the case.
-The head teacher or teacher will also make it clear to parents that there is no obligation to make any contribution.
+The Head of School, Federation Business Manager or trip organiser will also make it clear to parents that there is no obligation to make any contribution.

 No pupil will be prevented from participating because his/her parents cannot or will not make a contribution.
-However, if insufficient funds are available it may be necessary to curtail or cancel activities or trips.
+However, if insufficient funds are available, it may be necessary to curtail or cancel activities or trips.

-From time to time we may invite a non-school based organisation such as a theatre company to arrange an activity or performance during the school day.
+From time to time, we may invite a non-school based organisation such as a theatre company to arrange an activity or performance during the school day.
 Such organisations may wish to charge in these circumstances the school may ask for a voluntary contribution from parents.